-The University shall reimburse the A/E for the actual costs (e.g. no mark-ups) of blueprinting or other reproductions of drawings, specifications, and other documents required for submittals.
+The University shall reimburse the A/E for the actual costs and no more than a 10% markup for handling of blueprinting or other reproductions of drawings, specifications, and other documents required for submittals.
 Compensation for travel and living expenses associated with the performance of the project scope of work will be included in the negotiated fee.

 Reimbursement for travel and living expenses of technical personnel while traveling in the discharge of duties in connection with extra services may be authorized by the University at the travel rates and per diem rates for lodging and subsistence shown in the University Lodging, Meals and Incidentals Rate Table.
-The A/E must provide receipts and will be reimbursed for actual costs.
+The A/E Must provide receipts and will be reimbursed for actual costs.

-5.3.4 Meeting Notes: Provide meeting notes in writing for all meetings, direction, guidance, clarification, site visit observations, field orders, etc., documenting significant items of discussion and/or agreement.
+5.3.5 Meeting Notes: Provide meeting notes in writing for all meetings, direction, guidance, clarification, site visit observations, field orders, etc., documenting significant items of discussion and/or agreement.
+The meeting minutes shall include the following: decisions required, information, or actions required; identification of responsible party for the decision noted previously; date action item was raised.
+Minutes should be cumulative with unresolved items remaining on Minutes until resolution.
+Upon resolution item should be noted as resolved with decision or action recorded along with the date of resolution.
+The item can then be removed from the next minutes issues.
 These meeting notes shall be sent to those parties relevant to the issues, and structured to include all pertinent information.
-Also, provide a proposed meeting agenda prior to each meeting.
+Also, minutes should be issued within five (5) days of meeting with amendments provided within three (3) days.
+Finally, provide a proposed meeting agenda prior to each meeting.
 Project meetings include pre-design, design, procurement, preconstruction and construction meetings discussed in Chapters 5, 8 and 9 of this Manual.

-5.3.5 Project Initiation Phase: (study/scope/schematic)

-Consult with the University to clarify and define the University's requirements for the Project; review available data; establish the scope of the project and the services required from the A/E; review the "design to" cost; establish the quality of materials, aesthetics desired and other factors pertinent to the project.
+5.3.6 Project Initiation Phase: (study/scope/schematic) Consult with the University to clarify and define the University's requirements for the Project; review available data; establish the scope of the project and the services required from the A/E; review the "design to" cost; establish the quality of materials, aesthetics desired and other factors pertinent to the project.
 Some or all of this information may be contained in the Capital Project Request.